CarlyG55/DevOps-Course-Starter/README.md

 $ poetry run flask run
 ```

-You should see output similar to the following:
+You should see output similar to the following
 ```bash
  * Serving Flask app "app" (lazy loading)
  * Environment: development